 messages.
 His training and experience are well-suited to analyzing and simplifying complex construction matters while understanding the interests of all parties involved to effectively and efficiently advocate for clients.

 Jon is a graduate of Western State University College of Law (J.D., 2010) and Missouri State University (M.A., 2003; B.A., 2001).
-He is admitted to practice in the Commonwealth of Virginia, District of Columbia and related Federal Courts.
+He is admitted to practice in the Commonwealth of Virginia, District of Columbia, State of Maryland and related Federal Courts.